http4k/http4k/src/docs/guide/howto/use_multipart_forms/index.md

-title: http4k How-to: Multipart Forms
+title: http4k How-to: Use Multipart Forms
 description: Recipes for using http4k with Multipart forms

 Multipart form support is provided on 2 levels: